rafaelmsales27/docker-php-xdebug-vscode/README.md

 The Xdebug config happens in the `Dockerfile`.
 I recommend to look at it, escpeially the comments.
 The most important part is the `xdebug.remote_host` which has to be set to the Docker host.

- A sample `docker-compose.yml` comes along with it so you can get this up and running in one command: `docker-compose up --build -d`.
+ A sample `docker-compose.yml` comes along with it so you can get this up and running in one command:
+`docker-compose -p <desired-name> up -d`.

 ## VS Code configuration